drannex42/node-mongo-starter/README.md

 This very simple repo includes a fully crafted authentication suite using passport, with account management features.

-We use the [Nunjucks by Mozilla](https://mozilla.github.io/nunjucks/templating.html) (better thantemplating engine (port based on Jinga2).
+We use the [Nunjucks by Mozilla](https://mozilla.github.io/nunjucks/templating.html) (better than Jade/Pug) templating engine that is a port based on Jinga2.

 This repo will be rarely updated as it is incredibly minimal and easy to understand.
 This has very little opinions built in and is a quick start to developing platforms of your own.